+Regulations effective September 1, 2016.

 To Bachelor of Professional Arts program

+PROGRAM STRUCTURE

 Total credits in the program 120

 Enrolment requirement 60

 MINIMUM CREDITS REQUIRED BEYOND THE COLLEGE DIPLOMA

 Common Core credits 12

 Major and elective and/or option credits 48

 Total 60

 Residency requirement: A minimum of 30 credits must be obtained through Athabasca University 30

 Graduation with Distinction or Great Distinction.
 At least 24 credits must be obtained through Athabasca University in order to be considered.
 24

 WITHIN THE DEGREE STUDENTS ARE REQUIRED TO EARN FOR DEGREE COMPLETION

 Senior (300/400) level 48

 400 level 18

 Maximum credits allowed at junior (200) level 12

 COMMON CORE (12 CREDITS)

-When choosing courses in the common core please consult Advising Services.
+When choosing courses in the common core please consult Advising Services .

-1. A 200-level writing course or English literature course, e.g., or (3)ENGL 211 Prose Forms or ENGL 255 Introductory Composition (Students are strongly encouraged to register in ENGL 255 early in their programs.)
-2. A 200-level or higher university critical and analytical thinking course, e.g., HSRV 306 Critical Reflection for Practice (NOTE: A critical and analytical thinking course taken to fulfill this requirement of the core may not also be counted towards the major in Human Services but must be replaced by another Human Services course.)
-(3)or PHIL 231 Introduction to Philosophy: West and East or PHIL 252 Critical Thinking 3.
-A senior (300/400) level professional ethics course, e.g., CMNS 455 Media Ethics or CRJS 490 Ethical Decision Making in Law Enforcement or (3)EDUC 404 Law and Ethics in Education or
+1. A 200-level writing course or English literature course, e.g.,

 ADMN 233 Writing in Organizations

+ENGL 211 Prose Forms

+ENGL 255 Introductory Composition (Students are strongly encouraged to register in ENGL 255 early in their programs.)

+2. A 200-level or higher university critical and analytical thinking course, e.g.,

+HSRV 306 Critical Reflection for Practice

+(NOTE: A critical and analytical thinking course taken to fulfill this requirement of the core may not also be counted towards the major in Human Services but must be replaced by another Human Services course.)

+PHIL 231 Introduction to Philosophy: West and East

+PHIL 252 Critical Thinking

+3. A senior (300/400) level professional ethics course, e.g.,

+CMNS 455 Media Ethics

+CRJS 490 Ethical Decision Making in Law Enforcement

+EDUC 404 Law and Ethics in Education

+PHIL 333 Professional Ethics